KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Data Drift
 #### week_number == 202104 vs week_number == 202105
-> Counts and related distributions went down.
-Time to put the model offline.
+> Due to the drop in events, the overall counts and related distributions were also impacted.
+It is time to put the model offline.

 ![image info](./docs/images/evidently_ai/202104_data_drift.jpg)